keelus/gyozora/README.md

 <img src=".github/gyozora_screenshot.webp"  alt="Gyozora screenshot" />

 ### To try it
-Just clone the repo, and rename `data/appcache_empty.db` to `data/appcache.db`. <br />

-Then, execute the following command in the root folder:
+Just clone the repo and then, execute the following command in the root folder:
 ```bash
 wails dev
 ```